Familiarise yourself with Workcraft interface to learn its common features that are available for all plugins.

 If no model elements are selected, then the property editor shows the attributes of the whole model.
 In case of STG these are the names and types of all the signals.
 This is the good place to change the signals' names, so that all transitions of a renamed signal see the modification.

 The STG transitions can be easily recognised by their color.
 By default the input transitions are red, output - blue, internal - green and dummies are black.
-This color scheme can be changed in the global settings under the Models→Signal Transition Graph leaf of the preferences tree (accessible via Edit→Preferences… menu item).
+This color scheme can be changed in the global preferences under the Common→Signal leaf of the settings tree (accessible via Edit→Preferences… menu item).

 There are two types of arcs in STG plugin: